Pinurout/PROJECT/README.md

 # PROJECT
-this is my first github
+This is my first git,
 progrmmer-swaadhin